City BuddyCityBuddy

 Kompot

-Kompot is a traditional Polish fruit drink made by boiling fresh or dried fruits in water with sugar, enjoyed both hot and cold.
+Kompot is a traditional Polish fruit drink made by boiling fresh or dried fruits with sugar and spices, popular in Malbork for its refreshing taste.

 Frequently Asked Questions about Malbork, Poland